MiloBuwalda/uva-prog-c/30 Problem sets/40 Problem set 4/20 Problem set.md

 ## Check

-You can check the correctness of your solution by executing (in a terminal) the following command:
+You can check the correctness of your solution by executing (in a terminal) the following commands:

 	check50 2012/pset4/resize bmp.h resize.c
+	check50 2012/pset4/recover bmp.h resize.c

+	check50 2012/hacker4/resize bmp.h resize.c